Dr Matt Smalley

 We are also identifying key processes involved in regulation of normal mammary stem/progenitor cell behaviour.
 Following on from our detailed molecular analysis of mammary epithelial cell subpopulations (Kendrick et al, 2008), we identified the c-Kit signalling network as a regulator of mammary progenitor survival and proliferation (Regan et al, Oncogene, 2011).
 We also found that the Src family kinase Lyn, a downstream transducer of c-Kit signalling, is expressed in normal mammary progenitors and over-expressed in basal-like breast cancers (Molyneux et al, Cell Stem Cell, 2010; Regan et al, Oncogene, 2011).
 We are currently examining how Lyn deregulation may promote breast cancer formation and whether it is potential therapeutic target in this cell type.

 Our expertise in isolation of mammary cell subpopulations (Sleeman et al, Breast Cancer Research, 2006; Sleeman et al, J Cell Biol, 2007; Britt et al, Breast Cancer Research, 2009; Regan et al, Oncogene, 2011) has enabled us to purify mammary stem cells away from other mammary cell populations, including other basal cell types, and carry out molecular profiling.
-We have identified a number of genes specifically expressed in the mammary stem cells and we are currently assaying them for their function in the biology of the normal mammary gland using lentiviral transduction and cleared fat pad transplant assays.
+We have identified a number of genes specifically expressed in the mammary stem cells and we are currently assaying them for their function in the biology of the normal mammary gland.
 If the genes are found to have important roles in the function of the normal stem cells, we will go on to determine whether their activity is deregulated in cancer stem cells and whether they have potential as therapeutic targets.

 Current Grant Support

 Breast Cancer Campaign Project Grant